 But the cons list is far larger than the pros:

 Prices are huge.
-I will tell you this, generally speaking, getting a high quality lead from paid sources is usually NOT cheap, but I did manage to do it through marketing via Bing Ads, and my #1 recommended program, Wealthy Affiliate does discuss the secrets to doing this.
+I will tell you this, generally speaking, getting a high quality lead from paid sources is usually NOT cheap, but I did manage to do it through marketing via Bing Ads, and my #1 recommended program, Wealthy Affiliate does discuss the secrets to doing this and here’s an example of the laser targeted leads I got for pennies thanks to Wealthy Affiliate’s bootcamp training.

 A very vague site in general.
 I don’t like that I had to guess that it was an MMO traffic package site and that you don’t even get to select other niches.
 I also didn’t like how vague the tutorial videos about traffic were, they are missing a lot of important pieces…